-The first step in the bid writing process is to read and understand all of the tender documentation.
+The first step in the bid writing process and successful tender submission is to read and understand all of the tender documentation.
 This documentation contains all the information that you need in order to produce a fully compliant response, such as: page, character and word limits, submission requirements, evaluation criteria and how to communicate with the buyer.
 Each tender is different, and ensure you approach your submission as such.

 By understanding all this information you will then be in a position to understand the needs of the contracting authority and how to meet them, along with how to demonstrate successful delivery of the required services better than any of your competitors.
 If you do not read the tender documentation you are likely to produce a rushed and disjointed response that will not highlight the strengths of your company, and what the authority are looking for.

 Organise your bid team